 Very sleek and cool for any desk...

-On the face of this clock you will see three circular LCD screens.
-The top will tell you the time of which ever zone you select.
+On the face of this clock, you will see three circular LCD screens.
+The top will tell you the time of whichever zone you select.
 The middle one will either tell you the room temperature or the seconds.
-The third one will show you a calendar with today's date.
-There is a swivel on the base that lets you pick difference time zones such as: Los Angeles, Denver, Chicago, New York, London, Paris, Moscow, Bangkok, Hong Kong, Tokyo, Sydney, Wellington, and Honolulu.
+The third one will show you a calendar with today’s date.
+There is a swivel on the base that lets you pick different time zones such as Los Angeles, Denver, Chicago, New York, London, Paris, Moscow, Bangkok, Hong Kong, Tokyo, Sydney, Wellington, and Honolulu.
 There are four buttons on the back of the unit: Mode, Set, Up arrow, and Down arrow.
 There are also three holes on the back that allow you to reset the unit.
 Mine is gray so it matches perfectly with my desk and everything else in my cubical.

 This unit is about eight and a half inches tall and will only occupy about four and a half by four and a half square inches of space on your desk.
 That’s a little more than what a regular post-it-note stack would take.

 Right out of the box, I had to put in the two triple-A (AAA) batteries that came in the package and the unit came on.
 As far as I can remember, I just selected Los Angeles and it automatically set the appropriate time.
 But if it doesn’t you can always set it manually using the buttons on the back of the unit.
 Keep pressing the SET button until you see the digits that you want to change flashing, then just use the up or down arrows to make the necessary changes.
 I was up and running with this clock in less than 5 minutes.
 You can use the MODE button to toggle between seconds or the room temperature.
 As far as I know, the temperature reading is pretty accurate but I don’t know how sensitive it is.
 I will probably test it to find out.